Garrafao/TokenChange/README.md

 ```python
 ipython WordSenseClustering/WordVectors.py svd Data/ccoha2.txt.gz Files/Vectors/FirstOrder/matrix.npz Files/Vectors/FirstOrder/w2i.npz.npy
 ```
-2) Create token vectors for all occurences of a pseudoword ("monetary/gothic") by summing up all co-occurring type vectors, using their iDf value as weight.
+2) Create token vectors for all occurrences of a pseudoword ("monetary/gothic") by summing up all co-occurring type vectors, using their iDf value as weight.

 The parameters are the path to the stored type vectors (`Files/Vectors/FirstOrder/matrix.npz`), the path to the file that contains the file to the test sentences (`Data/monetary.csv`), the path to the stored word-to-index file (`Files/Vectors/FirstOrder/w2i.npz.npy`), the path where to store the token vectors (`Files/Vectors/SecondOrder/Vectors.npz`), the window size for words to be in context of each other (`20`), the path to the corpus, in order to calculate the iDf values (`Data/ccoha2.txt.gz`), the type of sentences (`lemma`).
 ```python